 So far in this series, we have discussed good fats for health.and identified that at least one-third of our diet needs to come from polyunsaturated fats, a very important essential fat that our body cannot make.

 These polyunsaturated fats provide us with two essential fatty acids – the building blocks for many cells and molecules within our body, which require both omega-6 and omega-3 fatty acids.

 The grandmother of the Omega 3 fatty acids family is Alpha-linolenic acid

 - DHA (docosahexaenoic acid)

-They help to reduce the stickiness of our blood, maintain water balance in the body’s tissues, and control cholesterol and fat levels.
+The Omega-3 fats, EPA and DHA, are the fats that make the hormonal substances known as series-3 prostaglandins, they help to reduce the stickiness of our blood, maintain water balance in the body’s tissues, and control cholesterol and fat levels.